Hohneck (Vosges): Geography

-On a clear day from the Hohneck summit is possible to spot not just the entire Vosges range but also the Black Forest, the Jura, a good part of the Swiss Alps and, in the distance, the Mont Blanc.
+On a clear day, from the Hohneck summit, it is possible to spot not just the entire Vosges range but also the Black Forest, the Jura, a good part of the Swiss Alps and, in the distance, the Mont Blanc.

 History

-The Hohneck area has been up to the 19th century the main connection route between Gérardmer and Munster, before the opening of the col de la Schlucht road.
-Therefore, not faraway from the summit have been found ruins dating back to the Thirty Years' War and re-used during Napoleon's military champaigns.
+The Hohneck area dates back to the 19th century, the main connection route between Gérardmer and Munster, before the opening of the col de la Schlucht road.
+Therefore, ruins dating back to the Thirty Years' War and reused during Napoleon's military campaigns have been found not far from the summit.

-A tramway line from Gérardmer to the Hohneck operated between July 25, 1897 and August 28, 1939.
-From the Alsace side of the mountain a rack railway reached the Hohneck from Munster passing through the col de la Schlucht between 1907 and 1914.
+A tramway line from Gérardmer to the Hohneck operated between July 25, 1897, and August 28, 1939.
+From the Alsace side of the mountain, a rack railway reached the Hohneck from Munster, passing through the col de la Schlucht between 1907 and 1914.

 Access to the summit

-The well known Route des Crêtes (French for road of the peaks) transits not faraway from the top of the mountain, which can be reached by car following a small asphalted branch.
+The well-known Route des Crêtes (French for road of the peaks) transits not far from the top of the mountain, which can be reached by car following a small asphalted branch.